1mh/pyqt-examples/src/01 PyQt QLabel/README.md

 This too is required in every Qt application.
 It gives Qt a chance to run and process user input, such as for instance when the user clicks the "Window close" button.

 And that's it!
-Congratulations on your very first working PyQt application :-)
+Congratulations on your first PyQt app :-)